 The jurisdictional setting of the City of San Marcos includes City Limits and Extraterritorial Jurisdictions (ETJ), Municipal Utility Districts (MUD) and other special districts.
 The jurisdictional setting also includes areas covered by Certificates of Convenience and Necessity (CCN).
 The planning process helps to direct where growth takes place within the jurisdictional setting.
-Cities can grow through infill and redevelopment, through the orderly request for extension of utilities in the ETJ followed by annexation, or through MUDs
+Cities can grow through infill, redevelopment, and new development within the city limits, through the orderly request for extension of utilities in the ETJ followed by annexation, or through MUDs